RefresherTowel/docs/pulse/index.md

   Listeners can choose to only react to events from a specific sender id, or use `noone` to accept events from anyone.

 - **One-shot listeners**
   Use `PulseSubscribeOnce` when you want a listener that automatically unsubscribes itself after the first matching event.
+Perfect for hooking one time tutorial popups into your project.

 - **Feather-friendly**
-  Functions are annotated with JSDoc-style comments for better autocompletion and linting in GameMaker’s code editor.
+  Functions are fully annotated with JSDoc-style comments for better autocompletion and linting in GameMaker's code editor.

 If you are a beginner or just need straightforward messaging, you can safely stop at these features.